I can’t believe that I’m only just writing a review of ‘Gossip Girl’, as it’s a series I’ve been meaning to watch for so long.

 As much as the female characters in this series were obviously obsessed with dressing nicely and wearing as much make-up as possible, I think characters such as Blair could be seen as role models.
 She clearly has high hopes for a career in the fashion industry, and when she wants something, she stops at literally nothing to get it- even if that means scheming against her enemies in order to ensure she wins.

 The women are definitely the focus of this series, and characters such as Georgina also appealed to me in the fact that they will do anything it takes to succeed, and they continue to bounce back.

 They also often outsmart the men, and Georgina in particular is portrayed as a clever and cutthroat woman.
-I think that harsh and strong-minded women are often portrayed as devious or ‘bossy’, and while this is partly true for this series, this scheming is very often seen as intelligent, clever and positive, which I think is a great portrayal of women.
-T
+I think that harsh and strong-minded women are often portrayed as devious or ‘bossy’, and while this is partly true for this series, this scheming is very often seen as intelligent.

 There are plans to remake this series in the next few years, and I’m both excited and nervous to see what they come up with.
 It will be exciting to see the characters on a modern backdrop- but the original is a lot to live up to.